- The High Library Faculty Guide

 We design class sessions for your students, focusing on resources you want your students to know about.
 Why schedule a session?
 If you are requiring any kind of research-based project, a library session can point students away from Google and Wikipedia and toward more substantive scholarly sources.

 If you've already been working successfully with one of our librarians, feel free to contact him or her directly to schedule a hands-on library session.

-Or, contact me, Sarah Penniman, and together we can determine the best human and physical resources for your needs.
+Or, contact Joshua Cohen, and together we can determine the best human and physical resources for your needs.